xcp-ng/xcp-ng.github.io/_posts/2018-03-31-first-xcp-ng-release.md

 It's very similar to XenServer install.
 First, [download our ISO here]().

-Then, install from USB key, eg with `dd if=XCP-ng 7.4 of=/dev/sdX bs=8M status=progress oflag=direct`.
+Then, install from USB key, eg with `dd if=XCP-ng_7.4.iso of=/dev/sdX bs=8M status=progress oflag=direct`.
 You can also burn a real CD or use a Windows program to create bootable USB key from an ISO file.

 Finally, it's pretty straightforward: